Portland, Oregon: Courts and law enforcement

+State and national politics

 Built in 1869, the Pioneer Courthouse is the oldest federal building in the Pacific Northwest.

-State and national politics

 Portland strongly favors the Democratic Party; registered Democrats (51.2%) outnumber Republicans (10.5%) nearly 5 to 1.
 All city offices are non-partisan.
 However, almost all of the city's elected officials are known to be Democrats.
 Fred L. Peterson in 1952 is the city's last elected Republican mayor, and no Republican has served as mayor even on an interim basis since Connie McCready held the post from 1979 to 1980.

 Portland is split among three of Oregon's U.S. congressional districts.
-Most of the city is in the 3rd District, represented by Maxine Dexter (D-Portland).
-Most of the city west of the Willamette River is part of the 1st District, represented by Suzanne Bonamici (D-Beaverton).
-A small portion of southeastern Portland is in the 5th District, currently represented by Democrat Janelle Bynum.
+Most of the city east of the Williamette River is in the 3rd District, represented by Maxine Dexter (D-Portland).
+Most of the city west of the Willamette is part of the 1st District, represented by Suzanne Bonamici (D-Beaverton).
+A small portion of southeastern Portland is in the 5th District, currently represented by Democrat Janelle Bynum (D-Happy Vslley).
 Lori Chavez-DeRemer was the first Republican to represent a significant portion of the city in the U.S. House of Representatives since 1975, from 2023 to 2025.
 Both of Oregon's senators, Ron Wyden and Jeff Merkley, are progressive Democrats from Portland.

 In the 2008 presidential election, Democratic candidate Barack Obama easily carried Portland, winning 245,464 votes from city residents to 50,614 for his Republican rival, John McCain.
 In the 2012 presidential election, Democratic candidate Barack Obama again easily carried Portland, winning 256,925 votes from Multnomah county residents to 70,958 for his Republican rival, Mitt Romney.

 Sam Adams, the former mayor of Portland, became the city's first openly gay mayor in 2009.
 In 2004, 59.7 percent of Multnomah County voters cast ballots against Oregon Ballot Measure 36, which amended the Oregon Constitution to prohibit recognition of same-sex marriages.
 The measure passed with 56.6% of the statewide vote.
 Multnomah County is one of two counties where a majority voted against the initiative; the other is Benton County, which includes Corvallis, home of Oregon State University.
 On April 28, 2005, Portland became the only city in the nation to withdraw from a Joint Terrorism Task Force.
 As of February 19, 2015, the Portland city council approved permanently staffing the JTTF with two of its city's police officers.